a-karma/Bogor_Workshop/DAY_3/Session3.md

 >
 > By hovering over the samples, root the tree by the correct sample

 It is possible to add colours for regions, change and format lines etc, but for speed we will just compare the clustes we see on our tree to the metadata file.
 If you finish the session, this is something you can play around with.
-But for now, open your population metadata file, which contains the sample IDs and regions
+But for now, open your population metadata file, ('pop_file.txt') which contains the sample IDs and regions

 ### Questions:
 - when you consider the region of origin for each individual, do you think there is evidence of geographic clustering?